Anti-submarine missile: History

 Depth charges were the earliest weapons designed for use by ships against submerged submarines.
 These explosives were initially dropped as the ship moved over the presumed location of a submarine.
 Before World War II, shipboard sonar was unable to maintain contact with a submarine at close range.

 Various mortar-type projectors, including Hedgehog and Squid, were devised during World War II to allow a ship to maintain sonar contact while lobbing explosive charges toward the submarine.

 During the Cold War, missiles were developed to provide greater range with reduced recoil.
-Some missiles and rockets, such as Hong Sang Eo (Red Shark) carry homing torpedoes to provide terminal guidance for the warhead.
+Some missiles and rockets, such as K745A1 Red Shark carry homing torpedoes to provide terminal guidance for the warhead.
 The advantage of an anti-submarine missile is the attack stand-off range.
-The Swedish Bofors 375mm m/50 Anti-Submarine Warfare (ASW) rockets, in the past commonly used by Sweden, France, Japan and Germany for instance, can travel as far as 3600m depending on the rocket used.
-The USSR developed its own anti-submarine rockets in the RBU series and these are still in use in Russia and in countries using Russian designed ships.
-Today anti-submarine rockets have been phased out in most western navies, replaced by the Homing ASW Torpedo.